Chart Color Schemes

 Urangan - Wondunna is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Urangan-Wondunna, as per the latest Census, 80.1% of dwellings were houses with 19.8% being other types such as semi-detached homes, apartments, and others.
-This is compared to Non-Metro Qld's 83.9% houses and 16.1% other dwellings.
-Home ownership in Urangan-Wondunna was 45.2%, similar to Non-Metro Qld, with the rest being mortgaged (26.9%) or rented (27.9%).
+In Urangan-Wondunna, as per the latest Census evaluation, 80.1% of dwellings were houses, with 19.8% being semi-detached, apartments, or other types.
+This compares to Non-Metro Qld's 83.9% houses and 16.1% other dwellings.
+Home ownership in Urangan-Wondunna stood at 45.2%, similar to Non-Metro Qld, with mortgaged properties at 26.9% and rented ones at 27.9%.
 The median monthly mortgage repayment was $1,473, higher than Non-Metro Qld's average of $1,430.
-The median weekly rent in Urangan-Wondunna was $345, compared to Non-Metro Qld's $335.
-Nationally, Urangan-Wondunna's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+The median weekly rent was $345, compared to Non-Metro Qld's $335.
+Nationally, Urangan-Wondunna's mortgage repayments were lower at $1,473 against Australia's average of $1,863, while rents were also lower at $345 compared to the national figure of $375.

 Frequently Asked Questions - Housing